 - Supervision is a crucial dimension and the cornerstone in the intern's clinical training and professional development.
 It also ensures the quality of professional services offered to diverse clients.
-Our model of clinical supervision incorporates the guidelines of clinical supervision in Health Service Psychology developed by APA in 2014.
-You may find these guidelines here: https://www.apa.org/about/policy/guidelines-supervision.pdf - Each intern will receive a total of 4 hours of individual supervision per week by two licensed clinical psychologists.
+Our model of clinical supervision incorporates the guidelines of clinical supervision in Health Service Psychology developed by APA in 2014. - Each intern will receive a total of 4 hours of individual supervision per week by two licensed clinical psychologists.
 Two hours of individual supervision will be with the primary supervisor and the other two hours of individual supervision will be with the secondary supervisor.
 Supervision is provided in person.
 Remote supervision is discouraged.
 Exceptions are made under certain circumstances like illness or other situations. - Supervisors are expected to be knowledgeable of the scientific basis of psychological practice and to be aware of relevant scientific developments.
 This scientific knowledge base will be incorporated consistently into the process of clinical supervision. - Interns will receive regular and timely feedback from their supervisors regarding the quality of their performance in the program.
-Supervisors are expected to supervise interns in vivo. - Clinical supervisors receive systematic and regular training in models of clinical supervision, supervision methods and strategies, feedback interventions, ethical issues, diversity, and evaluation procedures among others. - Since June 2022, most supervisors of the internship program have received a Level I Certification in the Professional Practice of Psychology in Supervision granted by the
+Supervisors are expected to supervise interns in vivo. - Clinical supervisors receive systematic and regular training in models of clinical supervision, supervision methods and strategies, feedback interventions, ethical issues, diversity, and evaluation procedures among others. - Since June 2022, most supervisors of the internship program have received a Level I Certification in the Professional Practice of Psychology in Supervision granted by the Board of Psychology of Puerto Rico after participating in 24 hours of continued education.

-Board of Psychology of Puerto Rico after participating in 24 hours of continued education.
 This is a requirement of all supervisors who aspire to be part of the supervision faculty of the internship program.